 - we continually review strategic asset allocations to ensure they provide the best possible balance of risk and expected returns.

 - we actively manage our investment portfolio to gain better risk-adjusted returns than we would achieve from passive investments.

-We take a number of other factors into consideration when deciding what to invest in, including, but not limited to, an ethical investment policy.
+We take a number of other factors into consideration when deciding what to invest in, including an ethical investment policy and our commitment to combatting climate change.
 This policy requires us to consider the ethical implications of our investments alongside operational risk.